Onshore wind

 The Government of Nova Scotia has launched several programs to accelerate onshore wind development:

-• Rate-based procurement – this process in 2022 resulted in 4 approved wind projects, totally 306 MW, providing competitive pricing for new energy for 25 years
+- Rate-based procurement – this process in 2022 resulted in 4 approved wind projects, totaling 312.4 megawatts, providing competitive pricing for new energy for 25 years.
+Projects include:

-• Green Choice program – this program invited large energy customers (like hospitals, schools and businesses) to buy 100% renewable electricity from renewables energy projects and then assessed proposals to supply that energy
+- Green Choice program – launched in 2023, this program invited large energy customers (like hospitals, schools and businesses) to buy 100% renewable electricity from clean energy projects and then assessed proposals to supply that energy.
+Two projects from the 2024-25 procurement are moving ahead:

 Other opportunities to support the growth of the onshore wind sector and its workforce, include: